-When you are injured, and you need to seek healthcare, it’s important for you to take care of your body because it’s the only one you have.
+When you are injured in a car accident, and you need to seek healthcare, it’s important for you to take care of your body because it’s the only one you have.
 So whether your medical bills are $5,000 or $100,000, it is vital to get that care you need.
 It’s not going to really be affected by how much insurance coverage the other driver has.
 What will be affected is the health and quality of life you have for the rest of your time here on earth.

 More Personal Injury and Car Wreck Injury FAQs:

 - What is the first thing I should do after a car wreck?

 - Who will pay for my rental car following my car accident?

 - What should I look for in hiring an attorney to represent me in my auto accident case?

 - If I miss work as a result of a car wreck, can my lost wages be recovered?